 Finally, be sure to use caution when using the machine around pets or children, as they could be injured if they come in contact with the steam.

-How an Evaporative Whole House Humidifier works?
+How does an Evaporative Whole House Humidifier work?

 Evaporative Whole House Humidifiers work by using the natural process of evaporation to humidify the air.
 This process is achieved by using a humidifier pad that absorbs moisture from the air and then releases it into the atmosphere through a fan.